Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 * Where you have put your master Sass file and master JavaScript file
 * Where you want the finished bundles to be saved (usually a publicly accessible web server directory unless you are routing the request for the bundle through a front-controller)

-We'll assume for the purposes of this example that your CSS and JS are in `/client/scss` and `/client/js` and you want to save the finished bundles in `/public`.
+We'll assume for the purposes of this example that your SCSS and JS are in `/client/scss` and `/client/js` and you want to save the finished bundles in `/public`.
 Create a file called `gulpfile.js` in the root of your project's working tree, with the following contents:

 	const gulp = require('gulp');
 	const obt = require('origami-build-tools');